joelagnel/joelfernandes.org/_posts/2023-04-28-hazard-pointers.md

 ---
 # **Introduction**

-In concurrent systems, managing shared resources efficiently and safely is of paramount importance.
-Hazard pointers are a powerful synchronization mechanism that can be used to address this issue.
+In concurrent systems, managing concurrent access to shared memory resources efficiently and safely is of paramount importance.
+Hazard pointers, like RCU, is a synchronization mechanism that can be used to address this issue.
 In this post, we will explore how hazard pointers work, provide a simple example to illustrate their usage, and compare them with another popular synchronization technique called Read-Copy-Update (RCU).
 Additionally, we will dive into the implementation details of hazard pointers, including the per-CPU and per-thread data structures used to maintain them.

 ## **Example with a Singly Linked List**